cosmos/sdk-tutorials/publish-app-do/index.md

 ### Prerequisites

 You will need an account with [Digital Ocean](https://cloud.digitalocean.com/).
-If you do not have one, the first droplet should come for free, as you get a sign-up bonus from Digital Ocean.
+If you do not have one, the first Droplet should come for free, as you get a sign-up bonus from Digital Ocean.

 ### Installing Go